National Coalition of Independent Scholars: Grants

 NCIS offers two internal grants to support members’ academic activities, inviting applications for conference support grants and research grants three times a year.

-In 2016 NCIS honored the late Professor Elizabeth Eisenstein by reviving the Elizabeth Eisenstein Essay Prize.
-The Eisenstein Prize is awarded for the best essay by an NCIS member, and the essay must have been published in a peer-reviewed journal or book within the previous two years.
+In 2016, NCIS honored the late Professor Elizabeth Eisenstein by reviving the Elizabeth Eisenstein Essay Prize.
+The Eisenstein Prize is awarded for the best essay by an NCIS member.
+The essay must have been published in a peer-reviewed journal or book within the previous two years.